Snake69/MELGenUtils/Docs/Readme.md

 \
 Install nodejs on your computer if not already installed.
-Download the MELGenKey zip file.
-Ensure the MELGenKey zip file is in your home directory.
-Extract the MELGenKey zip file.
-Navigate into the new directory/folder created from the extraction (this is the MELGenKey root directory/folder).
-While in the MELGenKey root directory/folder, type \"npm install\" (without the quotes) and press RETURN.
+Download the MELGenUtils zip file.
+Ensure the MELGenUtils zip file is in your home directory.
+Extract the MELGenUtils zip file.
+Navigate into the new directory/folder created from the extraction (this is the MELGenUtils root directory/folder).
+While in the MELGenUtils root directory/folder, type \"npm install\" (without the quotes) and press RETURN.
 At this point everything should be installed.\
 \
-To run, while still in the MELGenKey root directory/folder, type \"node ./MELGenKeySS.js\" (without the quotes) and press RETURN.
-This starts the server portion of MELGenKey.
-To start the client, double-click on the icon labeled \"MELGenKey.html\".
-Or, in the address line of your browser of choice enter the proper address to access \"MELGenKey.html\".\
+To run, while still in the MELGenUtils root directory/folder, type \"node ./MELGenUtilsSS.js\" (without the quotes) and press RETURN.
+This starts the server portion of MELGenUtils.
+To start the client, double-click on the icon labeled \"MELGenUtils.html\".
+Or, in the address line of your browser of choice enter the proper address to access \"MELGenUtils.html\".\
 \
-For perhaps a more complete MELGenKey installation guide, see the file
+For perhaps a more complete MELGenUtils installation guide, see the file
 \"Overview.html\" in the \"Docs\" directory/folder.\
 \
 A test DataBase is included with the project.
 Create an empty directory/folder, likely in your home directory.
-Navigate into the Notes directory/folder located in the MELGenKey root directory (where MELGenKey is installed).
+Navigate into the Notes directory/folder located in the MELGenUtils root directory (where MELGenUtils is installed).
 Copy the file \"TestDB-26Sep2025.zip\" into the empty directory/folder just created.
 Navigate into this directory/folder.
 Unzip \"TestDB-26Sep2025.zip\".
 Delete
 \"TestDB-26Sep2025.zip\".
-Execute the MELGenKey server.
-Execute the MELGenKey client.
+Execute the MELGenUtils server.
+Execute the MELGenUtils client.
 In the main menu of the client, click \"Import, Create or Remove a Family DataBase\".
 In the next menu, click \"Import a Family DataBase from User Created Files\".
 On the ensuing form, enter the location of the directory/folder containing the files to import.
 This